pelotom/active-enzyme/README.md

 $ npm install --save-dev active-enzyme
 ```

-[Enzyme](https://github.com/airbnb/enzyme) is a great tool for performing tests on React components using shallow rendering.
+[Enzyme](https://github.com/airbnb/enzyme) is a great tool for performing tests on React components, especially using shallow rendering.
 This little library augments it with some niceties that allow you to easily lookup an element by `className` and save the resulting `ShallowWrapper` to a variable which is *active*--that is, it doesn't need to be requeried again after things change.

 Say we want to test this component: